 5 myths (and facts) about the dangers of Botox

-Botulotoxin, aka Botox, is used in medicine and cosmetology for a long time, but there are no less statements about its harm.
-We checked which of them is true and which myth.
+Botulinum toxin, also known as Botox, has been used in medicine and cosmetology for a long time, but claims about its harm are not decreasing.
+We checked which of them are true and which are myths.

-Botox is a neurotoxin that temporarily suspenses the transmission of signals between muscles and nerve endings.
+Botox is a neurotoxin that temporarily stops the transmission of signals between muscles and nerve endings.
 In fact, it is used not only in cosmetology.
-It is widely used in medicine in the treatment of diseases associated with impaired muscles, some paralysis, migraines, etc. But most of the statements about the dangers of Botox relate to cosmetic procedures to combat wrinkles and traces of aging.
+It is widely used in medicine in the treatment of diseases associated with muscle disorders, some paralysis, migraines, etc. But most statements about the dangers of Botox relate to cosmetic procedures to combat wrinkles and signs of aging.

 1. Botox atrophies muscles

-Botox Atrophies The muscles of the face, and it loses expressiveness.
+Botox atrophies facial muscles, and it loses expressiveness.

-Many believe that Botox causes muscle atrophy and makes the face “stone”.
-Partially this is true, partially - no.
+Many people believe that Botox causes muscle atrophy and makes the face “stony”.
+This is partly true, partly not.

-The regular use of Botox really affects the mobility and performance of muscles.
-If you do not use muscles on the legs for 20 years, then in the end they will decrease and weaken.
-The same can happen to the muscles of the face.
+Regular use of Botox really affects muscle mobility and performance.
+If you don't use the muscles in your legs for 20 years, they will eventually shrink and weaken.
+The same can happen with the facial muscles.

-“With regular use of [Botox] over a long period of time without interruptions, in the end, the muscle is atrophied due to lack of work,”- speaks Dermatological surgeon Patricia Wexler.
-However, this does not mean that all the muscles of the face are atrophy.
+“When you use [Botox] regularly over a long period of time without stopping, eventually the muscle will atrophy due to lack of work,” speaks dermatological surgeon Patricia Wexler.
+However, this does not mean that all your facial muscles will atrophy.

-“Since Botox is injected into specific places on the face, as a result, only these muscles are atrophy, the rest remain in perfect order,” adds a Wexler.
+“Since Botox is injected into specific places on the face, in the end only these muscles atrophy, the rest remain completely fine,” Wexler adds.

 What do our verdicts mean?